VVill-ga/Floodgate-Bot/README.md

 # OSU Security Club Discord Bot
 This Discord bot verifies email address for your organization in order to federate access to sensitive channels.
 You can configure multiple valid domains, and what roles require being verified to join.
 It uses a sqlite3 database to track user status

+It can also restart and upgrade on the fly with just a command. `!upgrade` pulls the latest code from Git and restarts.

 # Requirements
 * Python 3
 * pip modules